Edu-p/WhichProperty/README.md

 **Step 04.
 Exploratory Data Analysis:** Explore the data to find insights and better understand the business

 **Step 05.
 Convert Analysis to Business Values:** Convert the analysis that i´ve do into a business result.
+   - Group data by region (zipcode)
+   - Within each region, I will find the median real estate price
+   - I will suggest that the properties that are below the median price of each region and that are in good condition are purchased
+   - Group the properties by region (zipcode) and by seasonality (Summer, winter)
+   - Set sales price:
+      - If the purchase price is higher than the region's median + seasonality:
+         - Sale price will be equal to the purchase price + 10%

+      - If the purchase price is less than the region's median + seasonality:
+         - Sale price will be equal to the purchase price + 30%

 **Step 6.
 Deploy Modelo to Production:** Publish the model in a cloud environment so that other people or services can use the results to improve the business decision.